ansible/ansible/docs/docsite/rst/intro_configuration.rst

    callback_plugins = ~/.ansible/plugins/callback:/usr/share/ansible/plugins/callback

 Most users will not need to use this feature.
-See :doc:`developing_plugins` for more details
+See :doc:`dev_guide/developing_plugins` for more details

 .. _callback_whitelist: